Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: Simulation

 We analyze direct numerical simulations of 3D plasma turbulence.
-We model the first-principles dynamics of the plasma with fully kinetic particle-in-cell (PIC) simulations \citep{birdsall} using the open-source \textsc{runko} code \citep{runko}.
-Here, we report results from a case of freely evolving (decaying) turbulence; the technical details of the simulations are described in \cite{nattila_radiative_2021}.
-Additionally, we have also verified that similar conclusions hold with continuously forced (driven) systems; see Appendix~\ref{app:other_sims} for the analysis.
+We model the first-principle dynamics of the plasma with fully kinetic particle-in-cell (PIC) simulations \citep{birdsall} using the open-source \textsc{runko} code \citep{runko}.
+Here, we report results from a domain characterized by a sudden excitation of turbulence, followed by the development of freely evolving (decaying) turbulence within the plasma.
+Such a situation may be expected in the magnetic flaring events close to the accretion flows around black holes and/or neutron stars \citep[e.g.,][]{nattila_radiative_2024}.
+Additionally, we have also verified that similar conclusions hold with continuously forced (driven) systems; see Appendix~\ref{app:other-sims} for the analysis.